 ABSTRACT

 Radon which is a radioactive gas and a decay product of uranium, pose a potential health risk to human.
 The aim of this study was to assess preliminary the indoor radon concentration at homes in the vicinity of Minjingu village and use results of measurements to estimate the annual effective dose received by the dwellers and the associated excess lifetime cancer risk.
 The measurements were conducted in selected 22 houses using Professional Radon gas Monitor, AlphaGUARD.
-Results indicated that the radon concentration ranged from 33±4 Bq/m3 to 1,080 ±57 Bq/m3 with the mean of 161±12 Bq/m3.
-The inhalation dose ranged from 0.8mSvy-1 to 27.2 mSvy-1 with the average of 4.1 mSvy-1.
+Results indicated that the radon concentration ranged from 33±4 Bq/m3 to 1080 ±57 Bq/m3 with the mean of 161±12 Bq/m3.
+The inhalation dose ranged from 0.8mSv.y-1 to 27.2 mSv.y-1 with the average of 4.1 mSv.y-1.
 The excess lifetime cancer risk (ELCR) ranged from 0.3 to 10.5%, with the average of 1.6%.
-Since some of the observed readings in this study including the mean radon concentration are higher than the recommended levels of 300 Bqm-3, it is recommended to improve the ventilation system of the houses.
+Since some of the observed readings in this study including the mean radon concentration are higher than the recommended levels of 300 Bq/m3, it is recommended to improve the ventilation system of the houses.
 Also, the long-term measurement of radon in this area is recommended in order to take into consideration the long-term variation of meteorological parameters such as temperature, relative humidity and pressure which are known to affect indoor radon levels.

 1. INTRODUCTION